JurijsGrigorjevs/One-Page-Website/README.md

 - Proper HTML structure

 ## **Examples of Use**
-It demonstrates how to create a simple web page with basic styling and responsive design.
+It demonstrates how to create a simple web page with basic styling and responsive design..

 ## **Project Status**
 The project is complete and serves as a demonstration of skills acquired during the course.
 No further development is planned at this time.